InsightsArticlesPSD2 and Open Banking: the revolution of the banking and fintech sector

 • France posted the highest increase in local TPPs this quarter (30), ranking third next to Poland

-In this thriving open banking ecosystem, Fabrick is a leading player, with over 850 connected banks, 400 customers using the 1400+ APIs of its Open Finance platform, and over 330 million calls per month.⁷
+In this thriving Open Banking ecosystem, Fabrick is a leading player, with over 850 connected banks, 400 customers using the 1400+ APIs of its Open Finance platform, and over 330 million calls per month.⁷

 Sources